oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 ```

 ### Behavior plugins
-The calculator main component simply exposes an engine, but does not implement
+The calculator main component only exposes an engine, and does not implement
 complex behaviors.
 This can be done thanks to the plugin's system and the events
 model.